 Most burglars steal valuables for resale.
 But if you mark all items with permanent identification numbers, the burglar may be unable to sell them.
-If a criminal knows all your valuables are marked, he or she will look for easier and more profitable victims.
+If a criminal knows all your valuables are marked, they will look for easier and more profitable victims.

 How Do I Join Operation ID?

 - You may borrow an engraving tool from your residence hall director or University Police by leaving your student identification card until you return the engraver.
 These engravers also are available at hardware stores.
 Use the engraver to etch your driver’s license number and state abbreviation onto your valuables